Advent, which marks the beginning

 If you hold the second view, the only learning you can glean from other religions is how not to do things, how to rebel against God and so on.
 If you hold the first view, it is quite possible to learn from other religions.
 However, learning from other religions can be dangerous, because on some fundamental points they disagree with what God has revealed in Jesus Christ.
 This could potentially lead one away from God as He truly is (which is by the way a definition of heresy).
 However, a mature Christian, who is well connected to the Christian community, could certainly learn from other religions.
 Some things to keep in mind while doing this:

-2) Does what you’re reading/listening to/doing encourage you to center your spiritual life in anyone or anything but Jesus?
-If so, this is a red flag and something you likely need to stop.
+you to center your spiritual life in anyone or anything but Jesus?
+If so, this

 A whole lot more could be said about this, but in short, with careful discernment, and careful guarding of our hearts and minds, I think it is possible for Christians to learn from other religions.